R&D and innovation

 - Companies which remunerate researchers who are active in R&D programs and who possess doctoral degrees in medical or pharmaceutical sciences, degrees in civil engineering or master's degrees in one or more scientific disciplines.

 The stimulus plan provides for an increase of the percentage of partial payroll tax exemption on wages of qualified researchers from 75% to 80%.
-The increase will be applied consistently across all firm categories outlined in the above bullet points.
-The increase will apply to payroll tax due as of the first month following the month of publication of the law implementing the increased partial payroll tax exemption.
+The increase is applied consistently across all firm categories outlined in the above bullet points.
+The increase applies to payroll tax due as of the first month following the month of publication of the law implementing the increased partial payroll tax exemption.
+The increased 80% payroll tax exemption applies to payroll tax due on wages received as of 1 July 2013.

-In line with the increased tax audit focus for payroll tax incentives which was announced previously by the Minister of Finance, the following measures will be applicable as of 1 January 2014, to ascertain a more effective audit of the payroll tax exemption by the tax authorities:
+In line with the increased tax audit focus for payroll tax incentives which was announced previously by the Minister of Finance, the following measures apply as of 1 January 2014, to ascertain a more effective audit of the payroll tax exemption by the tax authorities:

-R&D projects and programs existing at the time of the entry into force of this measure would not be subject to the reporting obligation until 31 December 2014.
+R&D projects and programs existing at the time of the entry into force of this measure are subject to the reporting obligation until 31 December 2014.
 As from 1 January 2015 all existing R&D projects and programs should meet all conditions of the new measure.

-Finally, a technical correction would also be made to the conditions to qualify as a “Young Innovative Company”.
-Whereas the current wording in Art.
-275/3 Income Tax Code 1992 refers to Art.
-15, § 1 of the Companies Code and offers solid arguments to claim that the qualification as an SME should be assessed on company level, reference would be made to Art.
+Finally, a technical correction is made to the conditions to qualify as a “Young Innovative Company”.
+Whereas the previous wording in Art.
+275/3 Income Tax Code refers to Art.
+15, § 1 of the Companies Code and offers solid arguments to claim that the qualification as an SME should be assessed on company level, reference is henceforth made to Art.
 15 of the Companies Code in its entirety so that there can be no doubt that the assessment should be made at consolidated level.

-When this measure is in force, a company which employs a researcher with a net monthly salary of EUR 3,000 would reportedly save approximately EUR 20,000 per year and on that researcher alone.
+A company which employs a researcher with a net monthly salary of EUR 3,000 would reportedly save approximately EUR 20,000 per year and on that researcher alone under the new regime.

 With SME's and startups specifically in mind, the plan also foresees the relaxing of conditions for patent income deduction ("PID").